Architectural Design MA application portfolio advice

 What should a portfolio contain?

 Your portfolio should itself be carefully designed and composed for easy examination with a cover with your name.
-The pages should include the following and be clearly labeled:
+The pages should include the following and be clearly labelled:

 The cover pages should display your name and current qualification.